S2H-Mobile/Robot-Swarm-Persistent-Homology/README.md

 The location and timestamp of each contact between agents is recorded.
 When a simulation run is finished, a graph is constructed from the contact event database (TBD), and the Betti numbers of the corresponding simplicial complex are computed (TBD).

+The project contains two Gazebo environments, `basic.world` and `cafe.world` (see screenshot below).
+Both environments are conntected but not simply connected.
+The basic world is launched by default.

 ![Gazebo screenshot.](./screenshot_gazebo.png)

 ## Setup